 The provisions of this Paragraph 8.16.9 shall apply to any WG Consultation Alternative Request, and also to a Relevant Party supporting a CUSC Modification Proposal in place of the original Proposer in accordance with Paragraph 8.16.10 (a) for these purposes the term Proposer shall include any such Relevant Party or a person making such a WG Consultation Alternative Request.

-Subject to Paragraph 8.17A.8 (which deals with rejection by the Panel Secretary of CUSC Modification Proposals which are necessary to comply with or implement the Electricity Regulation and/or any relevant Legally Binding Decisions of the European Commission and/or The Agency, Paragraph 8.17A.4 (which deals with withdrawal of an CUSC Modification Proposal in relation to a Significant Code Review) and Paragraph 8.17C.1 (which deals with the withdrawal of a CUSC Modification Proposal following a Backstop Direction) and Paragraph 8.17.7, (which deals with the withdrawal of a CUSC Modification Proposal made pursuant to a direction following a Significant Code Review), a Proposer may withdraw his support for a Standard CUSC Modification Proposal by notice to the Panel Secretary at any time prior to the CUSC Modifications Panel Recommendation Vote undertaken in relation to that Standard CUSC Modification Proposal pursuant to Paragraph 8.23.4, and a Proposer may withdraw his support for a CUSC Modification Proposal that meets the Self-Governance Criteria by notice to the Panel Secretary at any time prior to the CUSC Modifications Panel Self-Governance Vote undertaken in relation to that CUSC Modification Proposal pursuant to Paragraph 8.25.9, and a Proposer may withdraw his support for a CUSC Modification Fast Track Proposal by notice to the Panel Secretary at any time prior to the Panel’s vote on whether to approve the CUSC Modification Fast Track Proposal pursuant to Paragraph 8.29 in which case the Panel Secretary shall forthwith:
+Subject to Paragraph 8.17A.8 (which deals with rejection by the Panel Secretary of CUSC Modification Proposals which are necessary to comply with or implement the Electricity Regulation and/or any relevant Legally Binding Decisions of the European Commission and/or The Agency, Paragraph 8.17A.4 (which deals with withdrawal of an CUSC Modification Proposal in relation to a Significant Code Review) and Paragraph 8.17C.1 (which deals with the withdrawal of a CUSC Modification Proposal following a Backstop Direction) and Paragraph 8.17.7, (which deals with the withdrawal of a CUSC Modification Proposal made pursuant to a direction following a Significant Code Review), a Proposer may withdraw their support for a Standard CUSC Modification Proposal by notice to the Panel Secretary at any time prior to the CUSC Modifications Panel Recommendation Vote undertaken in relation to that Standard CUSC Modification Proposal pursuant to Paragraph 8.23.4, and a Proposer may withdraw their support for a CUSC Modification Proposal that meets the Self-Governance Criteria by notice to the Panel Secretary at any time prior to the CUSC Modifications Panel Self-Governance Vote undertaken in relation to that CUSC Modification Proposal pursuant to Paragraph 8.25.9, and a Proposer may withdraw their support for a CUSC Modification Fast Track Proposal by notice to the Panel Secretary at any time prior to the Panel’s vote on whether to approve the CUSC Modification Fast Track Proposal pursuant to Paragraph 8.29 in which case the Panel Secretary shall forthwith:

-(a) notify those parties specified in Paragraph 8.16.1 as relevant in relation to the CUSC Modification Proposal in question (a “Relevant Party”) that he has been notified of the withdrawal of support by the Proposer by publication on the Website and (where relevant details are supplied) by electronic mail.
+(a) notify those parties specified in Paragraph 8.16.1 as relevant in relation to the CUSC Modification Proposal in question (a “Relevant Party”) that they have been notified of the withdrawal of support by the Proposer by publication on the Website and (where relevant details are supplied) by electronic mail.
 A Relevant Party may within five (5) Business Days notify the Panel Secretary that it is prepared to support the CUSC Modification Proposal in place of the original Proposer.
 If such notice is received, the name of such Relevant Party shall replace that of the original Proposer as the Proposer, and the CUSC Modification Proposal shall continue.
 If more than one notice is received, the first received shall be utilised;

 (b) if no notice of support is received under (a), the matter shall be discussed at the next CUSC Modifications Panel meeting.
 If the CUSC Modifications Panel so agrees, it may notify Relevant Parties that the CUSC Modification Proposal is to be withdrawn, and a further period of five (5) Business Days shall be given for support to be indicated by way of notice;